lilmond/Fla-SSH-Bang/README.md

 # Fla-SSH-Bang
 Extremely super fast lightspeed SSH bruteforce tool written in Python.

+Note that coolproxies.txt and passlist_2023.txt are only examples.
+Please use [Proxal](https://github.com/lilmond/Proxal) for fetching your proxy lists, and pull better password list from the internet since most of them don't work based on my experience.

 ![image](https://github.com/user-attachments/assets/a45ef85b-e9b7-4c2a-acf2-84d932df7186)

 # Where to get proxies?
-You can use my proxy list scraper here: https://github.com/lilmond/Proxal
+You can use my proxy list scraper here (Proxal): https://github.com/lilmond/Proxal

 # Installation
 Ubuntu 20.04